aplosdev/docs/pages/index.md

 - Mobile-friendly design with support for dark mode.
 - Optimized for social media sharing with meta cards.
 - Utilizes premium fonts: Inter for text, Source Code Pro for code snippets and Noto (Color) Emoji for emojis.
-- Local development made easy with NPM integration.
+- Local development made easy with NPM/PNPM integration.

 > “Simplicity is the ultimate sophistication.”\
 > — Leonardo da Vinci